About Kat’s Garden

 His special talent is the ease with which he has with all animals.
 Kat calls him Doctor Doolittle, and it’s one of the reasons she fell for him.

 Samurai, aka Sam, aka King Sam, is a former feral kitten.
-Richard found under a car in Waipu.
+Richard found him under a car in Waipu.
 He was the first member of the zoo to join us.

 Sam is occasionally mistaken for a possum.
 He likes pats in laps, sleeping in dirty laundry, and disappearing before curfew.